Bahía de San Antonio, is along the Atlantic coast of northern Patagonia, 1,000 km south of Buenos Aires.

 Bahía de San Antonio, a coastal marine protected area administered by the province of Rio Negro, represents a key stopover area for shorebirds migrating between Tierra del Fuego and Canada.
-More than 100,000 shorebirds used this site in the 1990s, including 40,000 Red Knots (Calidris canutus).
-However, in recent years, many fewer knots (<3,000) have been observed there, reflecting the dramatic declines that have been recorded for the species.
+More than 100,000 shorebirds used this site in the 1990s, including 40,000 Red Knots (Calidris canutus rufa).
+However, in recent years, many fewer knots (<3,000) have been observed there, reflecting the dramatic declines that have been recorded for the species throughout its range.
 Bahía de San Antonio also hosts a population of almost 600 wintering and breeding American Oystercatchers and breeding colonies of South American Tern, Kelp Gull and other species.
 See the Background section below for much more information.

 Actions & Results: